rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 $product->addPrice(52.05);
 ```

-But from fear and "just to be safe", we keep the `addPrice()` param type empty, `mixed` or in a docblock.
+But out of fear and "just to be safe," we keep the `addPrice()` param type empty, `mixed`, or in a docblock.

 🙅

 ↓

-If in 100 % cases the `float` types is passed, PHPStan knows it can be added and improve further analysis:
+If, in 100 % of cases, the `float` type is passed, PHPStan knows it can be added and improve further analysis:

 ```diff
 -/**